 Here is my Scout UL2.
 This

-decided to hang our packs to keep the pesky rodents away.
-There was a
+We decided to hang our packs to keep the pesky rodents away.
+There was

-very brave mouse after dinner and of course the ever present Golden Mantled
+a very brave mouse after dinner and of course the ever present Golden

-(because of the fire to our south) but the night sky was still amazing.
+clear (because of the fire to our south) but the night sky was still

-fun to play with the exposure, and show Tyler how I can write my initials
+was fun to play with the exposure, and show Tyler how I can write my

-backwards in the dark.
-We had a nice night of stargazing, but didn't stay
+initials backwards in the dark.
+We had a nice night of stargazing, but

-up too late as we planned on day hike the next day to Lake Doris and Lake
+didn't stay up too late as we planned on day hike the next day to Lake

 2 Maude Lake to Lake Doris and Lake Lois (5.75 mile round-trip)